How to spend 4 days in the Luberon region of Provence, France

 Start the Morning in Oppede-le-Vieux

 Oppede-le-Vieux is a historic village that, until recently, lay completely abandoned on a hilltop.
-Oppede-le-Vieux was once the main village of Oppede.
-Villagers built their homes high on top of the hill to avoid the turmoil of war which this region was constantly involved in.
-Eventually, as fighting ceased, the position on the hilltop was no longer needed and it made it difficult for farming, so villagers slowly began to move their homes to lower ground.
-The new village of Oppede was formed at the base of the hill and by the early 1900’s the entire village had relocated, leaving the original village abandoned on the hill.
+The villagers of Oppede built their homes high on top of the hill to avoid the turmoil of war which this region was constantly involved in.
+Eventually, as fighting ceased, the position on the hilltop was no longer needed for safety.
+The hillside also made it difficult for farming, so villagers slowly began to move their homes to lower ground.
+The new village of Oppede was formed at the base of the hill, and by the early 1900’s the entire village had relocated, leaving the original village abandoned on the hill.

-During WW2 artists and writers arrived in Oppede, searching for some peace.
-They began to settle in the unused houses of the hilltop village.
-Slowly they began to renovate the village and it became Oppede-le-Viex.
+During WW2, artists and writers arrived in Oppede, searching for some peace.
+They began to settle in the unused houses of the hilltop village and slowly they began to renovate the village.
+As a result, Oppede-le-Viex was re-formed.

 The village still has a feeling of part-abandonment, with some buildings still in a ruined state.
-Today, it is a popular site for tourists to visit and stroll around the old cobbled streets.
+However, today, it is a popular site for tourists to visit and stroll around the old cobbled streets.

 Sitting even further on the hill above the village is the Notre-Dame-d’Alydon, a church which has parts that date back to the 13th century.
 The Notre-Dame-d’Alydon is a further 10 minute uphill walk from the village, but the views at the top are worth it.
 From the church viewpoint, you can see across the Luberon Valley with rolling countryside and vineyards.